langchain-ai/langgraph/docs/docs/concepts/langgraph_server.md

 ### Threads

-A thread contains the accumulated state of a sequence of runs.
+A thread contains the accumulated state of a sequence of [runs](#runs).
 If a run is executed on a thread, then the [state](low_level.md#state) of the underlying graph of the assistant will be persisted to the thread.

 A thread's current and historical state can be retrieved.
 To persist state, a thread must be created prior to executing a run.

-The state of a thread at a particular point in time is called a `checkpoint`.
+The state of a thread at a particular point in time is called a [checkpoint](persistence#checkpoints).
+Checkpoints can be used to restore the state of a thread at a later time.

 For more on threads and checkpoints, see this section of the [LangGraph conceptual guide](low_level.md#persistence).